The ClassID of the panel Publications and its objects is 9.

 38 Loads the options of the popup menu Domain

-96 Load the ID of the script that should run on double click on a document.
+96 Load the ID of the script that should run as Publication Action on a document.

 ⇨ Publication Info